kmilo17pet/QuarkTS/README.md

 Checked with C-STAT for MISRAC2012 Compliance.

 QuarkTS is an operating system that provides a modern environment to build stable and predictable event-driven multitasking embedded software.
-The OS is built on top of a cooperative quasi-static scheduler and its simplified kernel implements a specialized round-robin scheme with a linked-chain approach and an event-queue to provide true FIFO priority-scheduling.
+The OS is built on top of a cooperative quasi-static scheduler and its simplified kernel implements a specialized round-robin scheme using a linked-chain approach and an event-queue to provide true FIFO priority-scheduling.

-Rather than having preemption,  tasks manage their own lifecycle.
-This bring significant benefits, fewer reentrance problems are encountered, because tasks cannot be interrupted arbitrarily by other tasks, but only at positions permitted by the programmer.

 ## Features:
-- Cooperative scheduling
+- Prioritized cooperative scheduling.
 - Time control (Timed tasks and software timers)
 - Inter-Task comunnication primitives, queues, notifications and event-flags.
 - State-Machines ( hierarchical support )
 - Co-routines.
 - AT Command Line Interface (CLI)

-These features make it suitable for resource-constrained microcontrollers, where a full-preemptive RTOS is an overkill and their inclusion adds unnecessary complexity to the firmware development.
+All the included features make this OS suitable for resource-constrained microcontrollers, where a full-preemptive RTOS is an overkill and their inclusion adds unnecessary complexity to the firmware development.
 Their modularity and reliability make this OS a great choice to develop efficiently a wide range of applications in low-cost devices, including automotive controls, monitoring and Internet of Things.